-Little Free Library: Community Service in Your Front Yard
+Little Free Library: Community Service (& Books) in Your Front Yard

 Take a book, leave a book.
 That’s what the Little Free Library is all about.
 Little Free Library is a non-profit organization started in 2009, to help build literacy and create community.
 The big idea behind the Little libraries is encouraging neighborhood interaction by sharing resources, as books are donated and borrowed to keep the grassroots library “operating.”
 The founders have since spawned micro-lending in 36 countries on 6 continents, and counting.